japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

   reason: TaskFailedReason): Unit
 ----

-`handleFailedTask` finds link:spark-scheduler-TaskInfo.adoc[TaskInfo] of `tid` task in <<taskInfos, taskInfos>> internal registry and simply quits if the task is already marked as failed or killed.
+`handleFailedTask` finds spark-scheduler-TaskInfo.md[TaskInfo] of `tid` task in <<taskInfos, taskInfos>> internal registry and simply quits if the task is already marked as failed or killed.

 .TaskSetManager Gets Notified that Task Has Failed image::TaskSetManager-handleFailedTask.png[align="center"]

-NOTE: `handleFailedTask` is executed after xref:scheduler:TaskSchedulerImpl.adoc#handleFailedTask[`TaskSchedulerImpl` has been informed that `tid` task failed] or <<executorLost, an executor was lost>>.
+NOTE: `handleFailedTask` is executed after scheduler:TaskSchedulerImpl.md#handleFailedTask[`TaskSchedulerImpl` has been informed that `tid` task failed] or <<executorLost, an executor was lost>>.
 In either case, tasks could not finish successfully or could not report their status back.

-`handleFailedTask` <<removeRunningTask, unregisters `tid` task from the internal registry of running tasks>> and then link:spark-scheduler-TaskInfo.adoc#markFinished[marks the corresponding `TaskInfo` as finished] (passing in the input `state`).
+`handleFailedTask` <<removeRunningTask, unregisters `tid` task from the internal registry of running tasks>> and then spark-scheduler-TaskInfo.md#markFinished[marks the corresponding `TaskInfo` as finished] (passing in the input `state`).

 `handleFailedTask` decrements the number of the running copies of `tid` task (in <<copiesRunning, copiesRunning>> internal registry).

-NOTE: With xref:ROOT:speculative-execution-of-tasks.adoc[] enabled, there can be many copies of a task running simultaneuosly.
+NOTE: With ROOT:speculative-execution-of-tasks.md[] enabled, there can be many copies of a task running simultaneuosly.

 `handleFailedTask` uses the following pattern as the reason of the failure: